spacewalkproject/spacewalk-wiki/DownloadIt.md

-Releases: The binaries for Fedora and RHEL and derivates can be downloaded from the [yum repositories](http://yum.spacewalkproject.org/).
+Releases: The binaries for Fedora and RHEL and derivates can be downloaded from the [copr repositories](https://copr.fedorainfracloud.org/coprs/g/spacewalkproject/spacewalk-2.8/).
 Please [follow installation information](HowToInstall) on how to best setup yum to have dependencies resolved properly.

 Nightly Builds: Composes of packages built for the upcoming release are generated a couple of times per day and available as [nightly builds](HowToInstallNightly).
 ## Source